Sample Recruiting Flyer and Commitment Form

 Keep all tourist forms in a file in one group leader’s charge – do not have students secure their papers!

 We may or may not be required to return tourist cards at the border station on the way back to the U.S. – we’ll have to find out based on current requirements.

 2. Vehicles with Proper Paperwork – See the Vehicle and Driver Paperwork Checklist (note new vehicle deposits are to be left at check-point station for all vehicles – see checklist).
 Be very thorough or you won’t get your vehicle through!
-If you are having trouble with locating transportation and need some help or encouragement, call Adam.
+If you are having trouble with locating transportation and need some help or encouragement, call Jesse.
 Here is a Sample Church Van Permission Letter.